ArenKDesai/Aren-s-Notes/operating systems 3.md

 Then, there's **data blocks**.
 These are the files with file data or directories with hashes that map names to inode numbers.
 One file can use multiple data blocks.
 But how does a program know which regions are which before iterating through them?
 The elements before both the inode and data regions are the **ibit and dbit masks**.
 The ibits track the allocated inode blocks and the dbits track the allocated data blocks.
 NOTE: if a file is empty, it doesn't set a dbit for the file; it waits for the memory to be allocated and used first.
+NOTE: the bitmaps are only for allocations, so reads don't need to access the bitmap.
 Bu how does the program know where those bit maps are?
 We create one more block: the **superblock**.
 It contains the ibit location, dbit location, inode region, data region, and "magic number" (which may or may not be used depending on the FS).

 Ok, we have files in an array.
 However, the array is really long, and files themselves are virtual arrays of bytes.
 How do we optimally organize file data on a disk?
 Moreover, how can we map the virtual array of bytes to the physical resource (disk or SSD)?